adhikarisandil32/event-management-backend/README.md

 ## Summary Of This Project

-This is an event management backend project where a user can register and login to create, view, edit and delete events.
+This is the backend portion of Event Management Full Stack Project ([Frontend] (https://github.com/adhikarisandil32/event-management-frontend)) where a user can register and login to create, view, edit and delete events.
 Basically manage events over all.

 ---